-US federal agents shoot another person in Minneapolis: Governor
+US federal agents shoot and kill another person in Minneapolis

 Federal agents also shot a Venezuelan man in a separate incident last week in the city.

-US President Donald Trump and senior members of his administration have justified the deployment of ICE and other federal officers to Minneapolis as part of Trump’s pledge to carry out the largest deportation operation in the country’s history.
+Trump and senior members of his administration have justified the deployment of ICE and other federal officers to Minneapolis as part of the US president’s pledge to carry out the largest deportation operation in the country’s history.

 But local residents and elected officials have condemned the Trump administration for its anti-immigration policies and said the presence of heavily armed officers on their streets is not making people safer.

-US Senator Amy Klobuchar, a Democrat who represents Minnesota, said she was working to get more information about Saturday’s shooting.
+“How many more lives need to be lost before this administration realises that a political and partisan narrative is not as important as American values?
+How many times must local and national leaders … plead with you, Donald Trump, to end this operation and recognise that this is not creating safety in our city?”

+Several other local and state leaders also called on Trump to end the federal deployment after Saturday’s killing.

-“To the Trump administration and the Republicans in Congress who have stood silent: Get ICE out of our state NOW,” she wrote on X.
+“To the Trump administration and the Republicans in Congress who have stood silent: Get ICE out of our state NOW,” US Senator Amy Klobuchar, a Democrat who represents Minnesota, wrote on X.

-The city of Minneapolis also urged residents “to remain calm and avoid the immediate area” of the incident as it worked to gather more details about what happened.
+The city of Minneapolis urged residents “to remain calm and avoid the immediate area” of the incident as it worked to gather more details about what happened.

-Protesters have gathered near the scene of the shooting, where footage showed clouds of tear gas in the air amid a heavy security presence.
+But protesters have gathered near the scene of the shooting, where footage on Saturday morning showed clouds of tear gas in the air amid a heavy security presence.

 Reporting from Washington, DC, Al Jazeera’s Heidi Zhou-Castro said the incident has further ignited tensions in Minneapolis, which she described as a “tinder-box”.